lumeland/blog/posts/lume-cms-0.13.0.md

     {
       name: "country",
       type: "relation",

+      // The collection name that we want to relate
       collection: "countries",

+      // A function to return a label and value for each option
       option: ({ label, flags }) => { label, value: flags.code }
     }
   ]